fallenapollonian/fallenapollonian.github.io/articles/racism.md

 Social liberals show more sympathy for a poor black person than a poor white person after reading about white privilege, while for social conservatives there is no difference.
 However, relative to conservatives, liberals are just as sympathetic to the poor white person [(Cooley et el., 2019)](https://www.researchgate.net/publication/332749635_Complex_Intersections_of_Race_and_Class_Among_Social_Liberals_Learning_About_White_Privilege_Reduces_Sympathy_Increases_Blame_and_Decreases_External_Attributions_for_White_People_Struggling_With_Pover).

+## Mental Health

+Rates of depression are much lower in blacks and hispanics compared to whites, although it is more likely to be more persistent among blacks and hispanics.
+People who are mixed race are the most likely to report any mental illness in the past year, followed by AMerican Indian/Alaska Natives, white, and black.
+Whites are more likely to die by suicide than people of other ethnic/racial groups [(APA, 2017)](https://www.psychiatry.org/File%20Library/Psychiatrists/Cultural-Competency/Mental-Health-Disparities/Mental-Health-Facts-for-Diverse-Populations.pdf).

 </div>